 - Adoption dossiers

 - The original document (not a copy).
-This document must be notarized by a Colorado Notary Public or certified by Vital Records or the office of the county clerk.
+This document must be notarized by a Colorado Notary Public or certified by Vital Records or the county clerk's office.

 - A fully complete authentication request form.